-Section 1-303, Non-Classroom Credit.
+Section 1-303.
+Non-Classroom Credit.

 - (a) Eligible Students.
 Any student whose cumulative grade point average is less than 2.500 may not register for non-classroom credit.
 Nothing in this section shall prevent student organizations from requiring a grade point average of 2.500 or higher for membership or participation in its programs. - (b) Grading of Non-Classroom Credit.
 Non-classroom credit is graded on a pass-fail basis only. - (c) Non-Classroom Credit Activities.
-Eligible students may earn non-classroom credit for satisfactory participation in the following activities: - (1) Law Review. - (i) A member of the Widener Law Review or the Widener Journal of Law, Economics and Race may earn up to six academic credits for satisfactory participation in the work of a journal, plus additional credits under subsection (v). - (ii) A staff member may earn one credit for each semester of service, except for the final semester of the last year.
-Upon the recommendation of the Editor-in-Chief and with the approval of the Faculty Advisor, however, a student who performs substantial additional work in the second semester of the last year may earn one credit. - (iii) An editorial board member may earn two credits for each semester of service. - (iv) In order to qualify for credit, a student must register for the credits for the semester in which credit will be earned or in the semester immediately following
+Eligible students may earn non-classroom credit for satisfactory participation in the following activities: - (1) Law Review. - (i) A member of the Widener Law Review may earn up to six academic credits for satisfactory participation in the work of a journal, plus additional credits under subsection (v). - (ii) A staff member may earn one credit for each semester of service, except for the final semester of the last year.
+Upon the recommendation of the Editor-in-Chief and with the approval of the Faculty Advisor, however, a student who performs substantial additional work in the second semester of the last year may earn one credit. - (iii) An editorial board member may earn two credits for each semester of service. - (iv) In order to qualify for credit, a student must register for the credits for the semester in which credit will be earned.

-- the semester in which the credit is earned. - (v) A staff member may earn one or two additional credits beyond the six credits allowed in (a)(1)(i) for the satisfactory completion of a seminar paper or a Directed Research paper in satisfaction of the Review's comment requirement.
+- (v) A staff member may earn one or two additional credits beyond the six credits allowed in (a)(1)(i) for the satisfactory completion of a seminar paper or a Directed Research paper in satisfaction of the Review's comment requirement.
 The paper will also satisfy the school's writing requirement as detailed in §1-501(a).
 A member of either journal need not meet the requirement that a student must first satisfactorily complete a seminar before participating in a Directed Research. - (vi) Changes to §1-303(a) are effective beginning with the Fall 2013 semester. - (2) Moot Court Honor Society.
 A member of the Moot Court Honor Society may earn up to seven academic credits for satisfactory participation in the work of the Moot Court Honor Society.
 An executive board member may earn one credit per year of service in which the member is not earning credit for competing in a Moot Court interscholastic competition.
-A member may earn one credit for the colloquium; one credit for an internal competition; and two credits for an external competition, subject to the credit limitations in §1-302.
-In order to qualify for credit, a student must register for the credits for the semester in which credit will be earned or in the semester immediately following the semester in which credit is earned. - (3) Interscholastic Competitions.
+A member may earn one credit for an internal competition; and two credits for an external competition, subject to the credit limitations in §1-302.
+In order to qualify for credit, a student must register for the credits for the semester in which credit will be earned. - (3) Interscholastic Competitions.
 A student may earn up to two academic credits for satisfactory participation in an approved competition.
 A student may earn no more than two academic credits in a single semester for participation in interscholastic competitions and no more than four academic credits overall for participation in all interscholastic competitions.
-In order to qualify for credit, a student must register for credit in the semester in which credit will be earned or in the semester immediately following the semester in which credit is earned.
+In order to qualify for credit, a student must register for credit in the semester in which credit will be earned. - (d) Timing of Credit.
+Students must register for and take any non-classroom credit in the same semester that the student is obligated to do the work for that credit.
+Should a student become eligible for a non-classroom credit after the completion of the drop/add period for the semester in which the work for that credit must be done, the student must register for that credit in the next academic semester or forego taking credit for the work.